Bostonhacks/bostonhacks-api/docs/gettingstarted.md

 You should also add the test gmail accounts you wish to use to create mock users.
 These will be the only users allowed to use your GAuth client.

 ![gauth2](./images/gettingstarted_gauth2.png)

+You can also find your Google Client ID and Secret on this portal when you create an OAuth Client